Lab test results may be positive, negative,

 clue that must be considered with other information to support a diagnosis,

 identify a risk, or help choose a treatment.
-For example, if your cholesterol
+For example, your doctor uses your cholesterol levels plus other things, such as blood pressure and age, to check your risk of a heart attack.

 What do the units mean?